Real-time Scattering in \phi^4 Theory using Matrix Product States: Methods

-\textit{Real-time scattering protocol.}--- To probe real-time scattering we follow the sandwich geometry introduced in Ref.~\cite{Jha2025-IFT-MPS}.
-For each choice of mass parameter $r$ at fixed quartic coupling $\lambda = 0.8$ we take the corresponding uMPS ground state $|\Omega(r)\rangle$ as an approximation to the asymptotic vacuum.
-We then imprint two opposite-momentum wave packets on top of $|\Omega(r)\rangle$ at well-separated positions,
+To probe real-time scattering we follow the sandwich geometry introduced in Ref.~\cite{Jha2025-IFT-MPS}.
+For each choice of mass parameter $r$ at a fixed quartic coupling $\lambda$, a fixed maximal bond dimension $D$, and a fixed Hilbert space truncation $d$ we take the corresponding uMPS ground state as an approximation to the asymptotic vacuum.
+Starting from said uMPS ground state, we create a non-uniform `sandwich' MPS of length $N$ embedded in that uniform background, see Fig.~\ref{fig::SandwichB}.
+This gives a window where we can imprint and evolve localized excitations while the far left/right halves remain vacuum-like.

-where $\hat{B}^\dagger_{\pm k}(x)$ creates a localized quasiparticle with central momentum $\pm k$ and a smooth spatial profile such that the initial packets are approximately non-overlapping.
-The subsequent evolution $|\Psi(t)\rangle$ is obtained by integrating the TDVP equations for a non-uniform MPS defined on a finite window that contains both packets and is embedded in the uniform background $|\Omega(r)\rangle$.

-We monitor the local field expectation value $\langle \phi_n(t)\rangle$ and its connected correlators throughout the collision.
-Once the outgoing packets are again well separated, we analyze the asymptotic state to extract the elastic scattering probability $P_{11\to 11}(E)$ at the corresponding center-of-mass energy $E$.
-In particular, we employ the diagonal projection scheme of Ref.~\cite{Jha2025-IFT-MPS}, adapted to the $\phi^4$ Hamiltonian, which yields a numerically stable estimate of the probability that both outgoing packets contain exactly one quasiparticle.
-The Wigner time delay $\Delta t(E)$ is obtained from the shift in the peak position of the outgoing wave packets relative to a non-interacting reference evolution at the same energy.
-This protocol is applied at representative points in the symmetric, near-critical, weakly broken, and deeply broken regimes selected by the FES analysis above.
+To build these clean quasiparticle wavepackets, we construct a tangent-space vector $B$ from the local physical operator $\phi$ by projecting $O \cdot A$ onto the left-gauge orthogonal complement of the uMPS manifold:

+then normalize $B$.
+This enforces $\sum_sA^{s\dagger}B^s=0$ so the packet has no vacuum component in the chosen gauge.

+We imprint a packet by adding small copies of $B$ across the window with a Gaussian envelope around a center $n_0$ and a plane-wave phase $e^{i\kappa(n-n_0)}$.
+This is done gently (small amplitude), in tiles, restoring canonical form and backing off if a local update fails---so the state stays well-conditioned.
+We do this twice to produce two-counter propagating packets with $\pm\kappa$.